PaulJPhilp/EffectiveAgent/src/docs/design/orchestrator-service.md

 6. Consider distributed execution

 ## Conclusion
-The ExecutiveService provides a robust foundation for controlled effect execution.
+The OrchestratorService provides a robust foundation for controlled effect execution.
 With the planned enhancements, particularly cron support, it will offer a complete solution for both immediate and scheduled operations while maintaining security, reliability, and observability.